kubic-project/kubic-o-o/blog/_posts/2019-08-14-kubic-control-intro.md

 * Enhance YaST2 to configure the salt-minion already during installation
 * Integration of ignition
 * Create "ready-to-run" images for all kinds of virtualisation consisting of the three system roles: Kubic Admin Node, Additional Kubic Node and Kubic Loadbalancer Node.
+* Add support to deploy container images from the devel:kubic:containers project

 As with any new software, especially stuff we're changing so quickly, there is a chance of bugs.
 If you try the steps in this guide and find any, please report them to our [Bugzilla](http://bugzilla.opensuse.org/enter_bug.cgi?product=openSUSE+Tumbleweed&format=guided) under the "Kubic" component.